Psychiatric Medication Referral

 The side effects of medications may negatively affect work performance (e.g., sedation) and you should contact your therapist or physician as soon as possible if you experience any concerning side effects at work.
 Neither your physician nor your therapist can absolutely guarantee, nor take responsibility for, how a medication may affect you in a work situation so that you will need to make a personal decision about the risks to your job of taking medications versus the risks of not taking them.
 It is usually possible, however, to take a test dose (or half the dose) outside of work hours, to decrease ongoing dosing, change medication types etc., if there is a problem with medications at work.

 Weight Gain.
-Moderate weight gain may be seen on occasion with SSRI antidepressants as well as with other psychotropic medications especially atypical or new-generation antipsychotics.
+Moderate weight gain may be seen on occasion with SSRI or other antidepressants as well as with other psychotropic medications especially atypical or new-generation antipsychotics.
 You should follow your weight regularly and discuss any weight gains with your therapist and physician as weight gain may come on slowly over many weeks or months.

-Withdrawal & Discontinuing Medications Some medications may give one withdrawal symptoms (dizziness, insomnia, shock-like sensations, etc.) or rebound of the underlying symptoms if they are stopped abruptly.
+Withdrawal & Discontinuing Medications.
+Some medications may give one withdrawal symptoms (dizziness, insomnia, shock-like sensations, etc.) or rebound of the underlying symptoms if they are stopped abruptly.
 Be sure you visit your doctor on time so that you do not run-out of your medication, and keep a spare bottle of medication in any bags you carry in case you go on a trip and forget your medication.
 Many drugs and their effects persist in the body for a number of weeks after stopping them, and recurrence of one's underlying symptoms may also not return until some time after stopping the medications making the person erroneously think they do not need the medications anymore.
 Stopping medications should only be done under the close supervision of your physician and therapist.

 Worsening of Symptoms.
 Medications may rarely cause a wide variety of psychiatric symptoms or worsen the underlying psychiatric problem.
 These symptoms may include insomnia, anxiety, depression, headache, suicidal feelings, etc. The symptoms being treated may also become worse unrelated to the medication.
 You need to be followed closely and discuss all symptoms carefully with your therapist and physician to determine if the worsening is due to medication or the underlying problem itself.